deyvinit/ai-extension-vscode/notes/05-api-key-management.md

 - On sidebar load, the UI requests API key status
 - If a key exists, chat is enabled automatically
 - If no key exists, chat remains disabled

 ---

-## Future Improvement: Eager API Key Validation

-A possible enhancement is to validate the API key at the time it is saved.

-In this approach:

-- A lightweight test request would be made to the Gemini API during the save operation
-- Only valid keys would be stored
-- Invalid keys would be rejected immediately with user-friendly feedback
-- The chat interface would remain disabled until a valid key is provided

-This would improve user experience at the cost of an additional API call.

----